 Sadhanas are aimed to get pure, irresistible Will.
 You can improve upon your determined will and pave the way to achieve God-realization as it can bring about avidya nivritta (revolve of ignorance) and paramananda-prapti (Sat-chit-ananda state).

-In this material world, there are indeed people with few Sattvic virtues, but less in number.
+In this material world, there are people with few Sattvic virtues but fewer in number.
 They are the ones with patience, generosity, forgiveness, and others.
-The true seeker of Sattvic mind is on the hunt of acquiring all the Sattvic virtues.
+The true seeker of the Sattvic mind is on the hunt to acquire all the Sattvic virtues.